Houses Magazine, Issue 132 (February 2020) Cooks River House by studioplusthree

 Cooks River House, designed by studioplusthree, is an alteration and addition to a Federation bungalow.
 The front of the house faced south to the river, and a northern addition didn’t let in much light, so with small rooms and limited windows, the interior was cold and dark.
 It also lacked connection with the landscape, which was overgrown (and part of the appeal) when Bob and Emily purchased the property.
 Surrounded by sandstone and trees, it had the feeling of a mountain home, and Bob and Emily saw it as an adventure-filled environment to raise their three children.

 “It was challenging working with such a difficult landscape and a house that was so awkward on the site.
-We worked to marry them together so that every room has a connection to the landscape,” says Joseph Byrne, co-director of studioplusthree.
+We worked to marry them together so that every room has a connection to the landscape,” says Joseph Byrne of studioplusthree.
 Studioplusthree worked with landscape designer Christopher Owen, director of Fieldwork Associates, from the beginning of the project as the surroundings formed an important part of the concept.

 Using the existing footprint and the original bungalow structure, studioplusthree designed a two-storey house, keeping the additions natural and minimal in response to the setting.
 The lower volume has an open interior and sliding glass doors, minimising the form create a continuous sense of landscape.
 The timber-clad upper volume has a contemporary profile that extends beyond the glass walls and grey steelwork of the ground floor, yet maintains the massing and gabled roof of the Federation bungalow as well as the neighbouring houses.